hosford42/pyramids/PLUGINS.md

 # Plugins

-The Pyramids parser attempts to be language-agnostic.
+The Pyramids Parser attempts to be language-agnostic.
 The tokenizer and parser model determine a parser instance's supported language.
 Models and tokenizers are provided by separately installed plugins.